VolkerSiep/SigmaMu/doc/source/tutorial/first_thermo_fit.rst

 .. exampleinclude:: tin_parameter_fit/parameter_fit.py
    :language: python
+   :lines: 1-20, 30-33, 36-38
    :linenos:

 Some notes:

-  - The model name ``transition_model`` is used in line 16, so that it is found as addressed in the definition file.
+  - The model name ``transition_model`` is used in line 22, so that it is found as addressed in the definition file.
-  - We need to set ``epsilon_q``, as our system is square (one data point and one parameter).
+  - We need to set ``epsilon_q`` in line 16, as our system is square (one data point and one parameter).
 Hence the default convergence criterion of stationarity is not suitable - vectors with only one component cannot be orthogonal.

 The above code prints the obtained parameter structure::